 Share this job

 The Grounds Technician performs a variety of manual tasks to maintain the College grounds and related equipment.
 This is a full-time non-exempt position working 40 hours per week, typically Monday through Friday, 7:30am - 4:00pm.
 The pay is $19.61 per hour.
-Reed College offers an exceptional benefits package, including comprehensive medical and dental insurance, 403(b) retirement plan with 10% employer contribution (after one year of service), 22 days of paid vacation, 7 paid holidays, half-day Fridays in the summer, and many other campus amenities, such as membership to the campus fitness center for employee and spouse and discounted Trimet transit passes.
+Reed College offers an exceptional benefits package, including comprehensive medical and dental insurance, 403(b) retirement plan with 10% employer contribution (after one year of service), 22 days of paid vacation, paid holidays, half-day Fridays in the summer, and many other campus amenities, such as membership to the campus fitness center for employee and partner and discounted Trimet transit passes.

 Who You Are